isc-projects/kea/doc/guide/dhcp4-srv.rst

 which is returned to the client if the client has included this option in its message to the server.

-`table_title <#dhcp4-std-options-list>`__ comprises the list of the standard DHCPv4 options whose values can be configured using the configuration structures described in this section.
-This table excludes the options which require special processing and thus cannot be configured with some fixed values.
-The last column of the table indicates which options can be sent by the server even when they are not requested in the Parameter Request list option, and those which are sent only when explicitly requested.
+:ref:`dhcp4-std-options-list` comprises the list of the standard DHCPv4 options whose values can be configured using the configuration structures described in this section.
+This table excludes the options which require special processing and thus cannot be configured with fixed values.
+The last column of the table indicates which options can be sent by the server even when they are not requested in the Parameter Request List option, and those which are sent only when explicitly requested.

 The following example shows how to configure the addresses of DNS